About us

 MOVE’s vision is to make movement arts accessible to all, providing premium facilities and welcoming newcomers into a non-competitive, accessible environment.
 MOVE isn’t just a space; it’s an inclusive kaupapa, expanding the vibrant Christchurch community and offering thousands a chance to discover the joy of movement.
 Everyone who wants to participate will have the opportunity to.

-This is an initiative from Human Performance Incorporated, a charitable organisation, under the guidance of a dedicated board.
+This is an initiative from MOVE Ōtautahi Inc, a charitable organisation, under the guidance of a dedicated board.
 With the support of the Ministry for Culture and Heritage’s Regeneration Fund, MOVE is poised to revolutionise movement arts accessibility and talent development in New Zealand.

 2024 plans